 WomenArts is proud to support the U.S. Department of Arts & Culture in the call posted below regarding the Syrian refugee crisis.

 that the number of refugees world-wide is at the highest level ever - a staggering 59.5 million people worldwide have been forced to leave their homes due to wars, conflict and persecution.
 Women and girls are especially hard-hit because they are often the victims of rape and other violence both during the conflicts and afterwards in the refugee camps.
-Check out the latest blog from the Global Fund for Women for more information about women and the refugee crisis.
+Check out the latest blog from the Global Fund for Women

 The USDAC Call To Artists and Creative Activists